zenilton-patrocinio/i2dl/project.md

     the exact portion of the project that is being counted for CS 231n.
 In this case you must prepare separate reports for each course, and submit your final report for the other course as well.
   </p>

-  <h2>Important Dates</h2>
+-->

+## Important Dates
 Unless otherwise noted, all project items are due by 11:59 pm Pacific Time.<br>
   <ul>
     <li>Project proposal: due Wednesday, April 25.</li>
     <li>Project milestone: due Wednesday, May 16.</li>